cloudnativetrainings/container-fundamentals/05_layers/README.md

 > shows you list of layers that `debian` image contains.

-## Inspect the layers via docker inspect
+## Inspect an image via docker inspect

 - More Information about an image you can find out with `inspect`: